pytorch/audio/docs/source/backend.rst

 Legacy Interface (Deprecated)
 -----------------------------

-``"soundfile"`` backend with legacy interface is currently the default backend if C++ is not available, however this interface is deprecated and will be removed in ``0.9.0`` release.
+``"soundfile"`` backend with legacy interface is currently the default on Windows, however this interface is deprecated and will be removed in the ``0.9.0`` release.

 To switch to this backend/interface, set ``torchaudio.USE_SOUNDFILE_LEGACY_INTERFACE`` flag **before** switching the backend.